Chief Justice Chase T. Rogers is a Connecticut native. After graduating from Stanford University with a Bachelor of Arts degree in 1979, she earned a

 Conference of the United States.
 She was appointed by Chief Justice John

-G. Roberts, Jr. of the United States Supreme Court, and will serve a three year term.
+G. Roberts, Jr. of the United States Supreme Court, and served a three-year term.

 Expanding Court Access to Justice Project Advisory Committee, the

 Conference of Chief Justices Civil Justice Initiative Committee and the

 Connecticut Bar Foundation Fellows Nominating Committee, an ex officio

 member of the Commission on Official Legal Publications, an ex officio